-Early morning transfer to the station to take the train to Amritsar (departure at 07:20/arrival at 13:25).
-On arrival, transfer to the hotel.
+Early morning transfer to the station to take the train to Amritsar (departure at 07:20 / arrival at 13:25).
+On arrival in Amritsar transfer to the hotel.

-Amritsar is one of the main cities of the Sikh religion.
-It was founded by Guru Ram Das Sahib in 1574.
+Amritsar is one of the most important cities of the Sikh religion.
+It was founded in 1574 by Guru Ram Das Sahib.

-In the afternoon, you can visit the Golden Temple: Sri Harmandir Sahib, also known as Sri Darbar Sahib or Golden Temple, which means the Temple of God.
+In the morning you will visit the Golden Temple : Sri Harmandir Sahib, also known as Sri Darbar Sahib or Golden Temple, which means the Temple of God.

-Sikhs from all over the world wish to visit Sri Amritsar daily and prostrate themselves to Sri Harmandir Sahib in their Ardas.
+Every day Sikhs from all over the world visit Sri Amritsar and prostrate in their ardency before Sri Harmandir Sahib.

-Later in the morning, we set off again towards Dharamsala, perhaps better known as "Little Lhasa".
-Dharamsala nestles in the steep mountains of Dhauladar, amidst pine and deodar forests.
+Later in the morning we continue our journey to Dharamsala, perhaps better known as "Little Lhasa".
+Dharamsala lies in the steep mountains of Dhauladar, in the middle of pine and deodar forests.
 The region offers fantastic views of the Himalayan peaks and the Kangra Valley.
-After China's invasion of Tibet in 1959, the fourteenth Dalai Lama and his Buddhist government were granted asylum in Dharamsala, which is also a former British mountain resort.
+After China's invasion of Tibet in 1959, the fourteenth Dalai Lama and his Buddhist government were granted asylum in Dharamsala, also a former British station in the mountains.

-Since then, many Tibetan exiles have settled there and some of them still cross the wild Himalayas in winter to escape oppression and to get closer to the man they consider their religious and political leader.
+Since then, many Tibetans in exile have settled there, and some still cross the Himalayas in winter to escape oppression and get closer to the man they consider their religious and political leader.

-In the evening, visit the busy streets of the local bazaars (markets).
+In the evening you will visit the lively streets of the local bazaars (market).